2025 Legislative Session

 The Campaign

-Colorado Worker Rights United (CWRU) is made up of over 80 labor unions and community organizations working together to modernize Colorado’s labor laws to level the playing field so ordinary workers can stand up to billionaires to put more money in the pockets of working families and increase workplace safety.
+Colorado Worker Rights United (CWRU) is made up of over 80 labor unions and community organizations working together to modernize Colorado’s labor laws AND level the playing field so ordinary workers can stand up to billionaires to put more money in the pockets of working families and increase workplace safety.

 Services